Gravecat/invictus/src/readme.md

 * **util** - The util source folder contains largely generic, standalone utility functions which are used elsewhere in the code, but are not tied directly to one particular system.

-* **world** - The world source folder contains code that affects the game world as a whole, but doesn't belong in any other particular sub-folder.